 The FCA expects advisers to ‘treat customers fairly’.

 We believe that treating customers fairly should be at the heart of every financial adviser’s philosophy.
-Unfortunately, that’s not true for many firms – but it is true for us.
+Unfortunately, that’s not true for many firms – but is true for SG Wealth Management.
 Since our foundation, we’ve built our business on treating our clients in a fair, open and honest manner.

 The FCA has defined six outcomes explaining what they mean by ‘treating customers fairly’.
-See below to read our approach to delivering each one.
+See below for our approach to delivering each one.

 Consumers can be confident that they are dealing with Firms where the fair treatment of customers is central to the corporate culture.